-Of those eligible to vote in the 2018 elections, 54% was religiously educated and 46% had received public education, according to the country’s latest census.
+Of those eligible to vote in the 2018 elections, 54% were religiously educated and 46% had received public education, according to the country’s latest census.

 During the 2018 elections, those older than 40 perceived the political divide as one between socialism and capitalism in line with the Cold War division they grew up with, but those younger than 40 perceived the political divide rather between progressive and conservative.